Light, healthy Vietnamese summer rolls make a great summer lunch or dinner, particularly with creamy hoisin-peanut dipping sauce.

 - Hoisin-Peanut Dipping Sauce (recipe below)

 - Set out all ingredients listed above.
 Just before serving, soak 1 rice paper at a time in water until it becomes soft and shake to drain.
 Lay rice paper out on a large plate or cutting board.
 Add ingredients of choice in a line across the lower quarter of the paper in the following order – lettuce, basil, red pepper, carrot, cucumber, mango, avocado.

 - Close the rolls by folding the left and right sides of the paper towards the middle and rolling up tightly from the bottom of the roll.

 - Serve immediately with Hoisin-Peanut Dipping Sauce.

-- 1 teaspoon Sriracha (Asian chili sauce), more or less, to taste
+- 1 tsp Sriracha, more or less, to taste (Asian chili sauce)

 - Place a small pan over medium heat.
 When hot, add the sesame oil and garlic and cook, stirring, just until the garlic softens.
 Add the coconut milk and cook until it just begins to simmer.
 Add the remaining ingredients all at once and whisk to combine.
 Heat, stirring frequently, just until the sauce begins to simmer.
 Remove from heat and allow to cool before using.

 *This post contains affiliate links*